Offshore roustabout

 cleaning and maintaining deck areas and equipment

-assembling and dismantling rig components
+assembling and dismantling vital energy production components

 helping with basic repairs and routine maintenance

-following strict safety procedures at all times
+following strict safety procedures while offshore

 supporting skilled tradespeople during drilling operations